-If you and your loved one have been trying to conceive a child, but have unfortunately had little success, stress levels are often on the rise for both of you.
-But for some couples, the stress resulting from the inability to conceive may actually be part of the reason they’re having difficulty getting pregnant.
-Anew condition called “Pregnancy Stress Syndrome”not only can prevent you from getting pregnant, but also can create problems and complications during the pregnancy, most notably, miscarriages.
+If you and your partner are trying to conceive, but have unfortunately had little success, stress levels may be on the rise for both of you.
+For some couples, the stress resulting from the inability to conceive may actually be part of the reason they’re having difficulty getting pregnant.
+A new condition called “Pregnancy Stress Syndrome” may be impacting your ability to get pregnant, and may also increase the risk of complications during the pregnancy - most notably - miscarriage.